jvde-github/AIS-catcher/README.md

 ## Multiple receiver models

+The command line provides  the ```-m``` option which allows for the selection of the specific receiver models.
 In the current version 4 different receiver models are embedded:

 - **Default model** (``-m 2``): the default demodulation engine
 - **Base model (non-coherent)** (``-m 1``): similar to RTL-AIS (and GNUAIS/Aisdecoder) with some modifications to PLL and main receiver filter ([taken from here](https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html)).